U.S.-Mexico drug-smuggling tunnel closed in California

 U.S. Attorney Laura Duffy described the latest passageway as a "super tunnel," saying it was equipped with an electronic rail system, hydraulic doors and a ventilation system.

-The Sinaloa drug cartel is believed to have built and operated the tunnel, which ran 1,760 feet (536 meters) from Mexico to the United States.
+The Sinaloa drug cartel is believed to have built and operated the tunnel, which ran 1,760 feet from Mexico to the United States.

 "The tunnels take hundreds of thousands of man hours and millions of dollars to complete," Sherman said.